The Great Impostor

 Story & Plot Summary: The Great Impostor

-Quick Plot Summary: Released in 1960, The Great Impostor is a Comedy, Drama film directed by Robert Mulligan.
+Quick Plot Summary: Released in 1960, The Great Impostor is a Comedy, Drama film directed by Robert Mulligan, written by Liam O'Brien.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Tony Curtis.
+It provides a scannable look at the movie's central conflict involving Tony Curtis as Ferdinand Waldo Demara Jr. / Martin Donner / Dr. Gilbert / Ben.
+W. Stone / Dr. Joseph Mornay / Robert Boyd Hammnd.

 Ending Explained: The Great Impostor